sinclairzx81/signature/readme.md

 Converting every function is your library into a signature is not practical.

-signature-ts was primarily written to mediate the boundary between typescript and javascript, ensuring that a javascript consumer of a typescript module was passing correct values from their non type checked environment.
+signature-js was primarily written to mediate the boundary between typescript and javascript, ensuring that a javascript consumer of a typescript module was passing correct values from their non type checked environment.